NobuhiroNakayama/jawsug-cli-handson-37/codecommit.md

 ```

 ```
-Branch MyNewBranch set up to track remote branch MyNewBranch from origin.
+Branch develop set up to track remote branch develop from origin.
-Switched to a new branch 'MyNewBranch'
+Switched to a new branch 'develop'
 ```

 確認1